 The driver of the HS switch requires a bias voltage higher than V{IN} when the HS switch is ON.
 The capacitor connected between CBOOT and SW pins works as a charge pump to boost voltage on the CBOOT pin to ($V{SW} + V{CC}$).
-The boot diode is integrated on the LM43600-Q1 die to minimize the bill of material (BOM).
+The boot diode is integrated on the LM43601-Q1 die to minimize the bill of material (BOM).
 A synchronous switch is also integrated in parallel with the boot diode to reduce voltage drop on CBOOT.
-TI recommends a high-quality ceramic 0.47- μ F, 6.3-V or higher capacitor C{BOOT} .
+A high-quality ceramic 0.47- μ F, 6.3-V or higher capacitor is recommended for C{CBOOT}.